-In order to motivate the employees and improve the operating performance, as well as to maintain the Company's credit and shareholders' right, the Company's Board of Directors approved a resolution to purchase its own common stock as treasury shares in accordance with the requirements under section 28(2) of the Securities and Exchange Act on October 12, 2022.
-The Company has purchased 3,000,000 shares from October 17, 2022 toe December 8, 2022, and total cost amounted to \$201,000 thousand.
+In order to motivate the employees and improve the operating performance, as well as to maintain the Company's credit and shareholders' right, the Company's board of directors approved a resolution to purchase its own common stock as treasury shares in accordance with the requirements under section 28(2) of the Securities and Exchange Act on October 12, 2022.
+The Company had purchased 3,000,000 shares from October 17, 2022 to December 8, 2022, and total cost amounted to \$201,000 thousand.